turbonomic/vmt-connect/docs/source/vmtconnect.rst

 .. module:: vmtconnect

-vmt-connect provides two connection interface classes, and several exceptions for communicating with Turbonomic instances.
+vmt-connect provides a single session based connection interface class, and several exceptions for communicating with Turbonomic instances.

 Connections